East Lexham: History

 East Lexham's name is of Anglo-Saxon origin and derives from the Old English for 'leech homestead', likely in the sense of a physician.

 In the Domesday Book, East and West Lexham are listed together as a settlement of 45 households in the hundred of Launditch.
 In 1086, the village was divided between the East Anglian estates of William de Warenne and Ralph de Beaufour.

+Lexham Hall was built in 1660 and was re-modelled twice in the Eighteenth Century.
+The building was used by the Royal Army Service Corps during the Second World War but burnt down in 1950, being restored again in 1972.
+The modern gardens were designed by Dame Sylvia Crowe which are open for charity events.

 On 1 April 1935 the parish was abolished and to form Lexham.

 Geography

-East Lexham falls within the constituency of Mid Norfolk and is represented at Parliament by George Freeman MP of the Conservative Party.
-For the purposes of local government, the parish falls within the district of Breckland.
+In 1931, the parish had a population of 160.
+This was the last time separate population statistics were collected for the village as in 1935, the parish was merged with West Lexham.